 Building on that experience, CESR’s Human Rights in Sustainable Development Program has identified countries in transition as one of the key contexts in which to investigate how development and socioeconomic policies are constrained or transformed, and how economic and social rights are prioritized or sidelined over the long term of the transitional process.
 This means identifying the institutional requirements and social mechanisms necessary to tackle past economic and social rights violations and set the stage for structural reforms.

 Building on CESR’s expertise in fiscal policy and human rights, we also seek to examine how and from whom resources are mobilized and expended during political transitions, and the implications this may have from a human rights perspective.
 To this end, we are currently working with Colombian human rights organization Dejusticia on a joint project exploring the lessons from 20 years of transitional policies in Colombia.
 The project investigates how the planning and design of development policies and reforms mandated by the peace agreements take into account the economic and social rights of the population internally displaced by the conflict.
-The fruits of this research will be available in the first half of 2018.
+The fruits of this research will be available in 2018.